LevelUpMarketers/North-Shores-Painting/README.md

 Pressing the button generates an SQL dump of the entire WordPress database and stores it as `database-export.sql` in the plugin directory.
 The dump can then be downloaded or committed for review.
+If the `mysqldump` command is unavailable, the plugin now falls back to a PHP-based export so it works on most hosting environments.